albertmur/dotfiles/README.md

 ***
 To restore the original GNOME settings if KDE overwrites them, install gnome-tweaks and go to:
 - Appearance > Icons
 - Appearence > Fonts
 - Appearence > Shell and Aplication Themes, and set them to "Adwaita".
-   Also, all the preferred fonts should be Cantarell 12.
+In addition, all the preferred fonts should be Cantarell 12.
 ***
 Pulseaudio (at least for me) didn't work as intended.
 The solution?
 Install pipwire.
 To do so:
 ````